Prof. Dr. MARIA J. DEBRE

 This undergraduate seminar looks at the role of International Organizations in democratization processes around the world, covering a variety of activities, from election monitoring, to foreign aid, or sanction politics.

-International Perspectives on Democratization
+International Perspectives on Authoritarianism

 Undergraduate